 Fairfax County Public Schools 2021-2022 Calendar

 Several months ago FCPS released two proposed calendar options for the 2021-2022 academic year that for the first time included school closures on days coinciding with Rosh Hashanah, Yom Kippur, Eid and Diwali (Calendar Option A and Calendar Option B).
 Last week, the School Board, without any meaningful advance notice, added a third calendar option for consideration (Calendar Option C), which does not include any of the four recommended closure days.
+On March 2nd the board directed FCPS staff to develop a 4th option for its consideration, which may or may not include these days off.

 The JCRC, along with many coalition partners and allies throughout Fairfax County, strongly objects to both the process and substance of the Board’s actions.
 It is long past time for the Fairfax School Board to join its counterparts in Loudoun, Arlington, and Prince William counties in addressing the unfair disadvantages experienced by minority-faith students and staff, by adopting a school calendar that reflects the rich diversity of our community.